Margaret Early

 Margaret Early (December 25, 1919 – November 29, 2000) was an American film actress who was active in Hollywood during the 1930s and 1940s.
 She is best remembered for her endearing Southern charm.

 Life and career

-Born on Christmas Day 1919 into a devout Episcopal family, she grew up on a farm near Birmingham, Alabama.
-During her youth, she often appeared in religious plays at her church, particularly in Christmas pageants.
+Born on Christmas Day 1919 into a devout Episcopal family, she grew up on a farm near Birmingham, Alabama..
 She came to Hollywood with her father on a business trip, and was asked to try out for a role in Harold Lloyd's Beverly Hills Little Theatre for Professionals production where Gregory La Cava saw her perform.
 Eventually, she was signed with RKO.
 Her Southern accent was called "as sweet and thick as cream," in a column by Donald Kirkley for The Baltimore Sun.